MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 Labeling and protection actions aren't supported.
 However, for an AD RMS deployment, the viewer can open protected documents when you use the [Active Directory Rights Management Services Mobile Device Extension](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn673574\(v=ws.11\)).

 <sup>8</sup>
-While the AIP clients support both Microsoft Office 97-2003 file formats, such as **.doc,** as well as Office Open XML formats, such as **.docx,** built-in labeling supports Open XML formats only.
+While the AIP clients support both Microsoft Office 97-2003 file formats, such as **.doc,** as well as Office Open XML formats, such as **.docx,** the built-in labeling supports Open XML formats only.

 ### Detailed comparisons for the Azure Information Protection clients